FIDE: Role

 FIDE's most visible activity is organizing the World Chess Championship since 1948.
-FIDE also organizes world championships for women, juniors, seniors, and the disabled.
+This championship confers the title of "World Chess Champion", which is currently held by Gukesh Dommaraju.
+FIDE also organizes world championships for women, juniors, seniors, and the disabled, as well as the world championships for the shorter time formats rapid and blitz.
 Another flagship event is the Chess Olympiad, a biennial chess tournament organized since 1924, in which national teams compete.
 In alternate years, FIDE also organizes the World Team Championship, in which the best teams from the previous Olympiad compete.

-As part of the World Chess Championship cycle, FIDE also organizes the Candidates Tournament, which determines who will challenge the reigning World Champion, and the qualifying tournaments for the Candidates, such as the Chess World Cup, the FIDE Grand Prix, and the FIDE Grand Swiss Tournament 2019.
+As part of the World Chess Championship cycle, FIDE also organizes the Candidates Tournament, which determines who will challenge the reigning World Champion, and the qualifying tournaments for the Candidates, such as the Chess World Cup, the FIDE Grand Prix, and the Grand Swiss Tournament.

 FIDE is recognized by the International Olympic Committee (IOC) as the supreme body responsible for the organization of chess and its championships at global and continental levels.
 Other tournaments are not overseen directly by FIDE, but they generally observe FIDE rules and regulations.
 Some national chess organizations such as the US Chess Federation use minor differences to FIDE rules.

 FIDE defines the rules of chess, both for individual games (i.e. the board and moves) and for the conduct of international competitions.
 The international competition rules are the basis for local competitions, although local bodies are allowed to modify these rules to a certain extent.
 FIDE awards a number of organizational titles, including International Arbiter, which signifies that the recipient is competent and trusted to oversee top-class competitions.

 FIDE calculates the Elo ratings of players and awards titles for achievement in competitive play, such as the Grandmaster title.
 It also awards titles to composers and solvers of chess problems and studies.

 FIDE funds and manages outreach programs, such as the Chess for Freedom program and awards such as, since 2020, the Svetozar Gligoric Award for fair play.

 Correspondence chess (chess played by post, email or on online servers) is regulated by the International Correspondence Chess Federation, an independent body that cooperates with FIDE where appropriate.

 The FIDE budget for 2022 was €12.84 million, an increase from the 2021 budget which was €4 million.
 Income is primarily from rights to tournaments such as the Olympiad and World Championship, from various fees and commissions, and from corporate sponsorship and donations.

+Regions

+Regions of FIDE are as follows: